ssh-mitm/ssh-mitm/doc/get_started/index.rst

 .. card:: Chapter 2 — Public Key Auth & Agent Forwarding

-   The same developer switches to key-based authentication after a security reminder.
-SSH-MITM can no longer capture a reusable password, but it records the public key fingerprint that the server accepted.
-With agent forwarding enabled, the forwarded agent is accessible through the proxy and can be used to authenticate to further systems as the connecting user.
+   The same developer switches to key-based authentication.
+SSH-MITM records the accepted public key fingerprint.
+With agent forwarding enabled, the forwarded agent is accessible through the proxy and can authenticate to further systems as the connecting user.

    :doc:`→ SSH Agent </user_guide/sshagent>`